rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 where for a given MBE truncation order sEE-MB better replicated the supersystem energy than EE-MB-B.

+:cite:t:`Qi2013` presented the next incarnations of EE-MB termed EE-MB-NE and EE-MB-HE, where NE means nonlocal energy and HE means higher-level energy.
+Conceptually EE-MB-NE is the same as EE-MB-CE except that instead of performing a supersystem SCF calculation, one instead runs a local DFT calculation.
+EE-MB-HE is the name they give to the concept of running a multi-level calculation such that the lowest level is a supersystem calculation.
+Hence EE-MB-CE and EE-MB-NE are two specific cases of EE-MB-HE (specifically when the lowest level is SCF or a local DFT respectively).

 +--------------------+-------------+---------------+------------+--------------+
 | Name               | Fragments   | Embedding     | Caps       | Screening    |
 +====================+=============+===============+============+==============+